 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
-This matter was addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
-For the matter below, our description of how our audit addressed the matter is provided in that context.
+These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+For each matter below, our description of how our audit addressed the matter is provided in that context.